pagkly/Zed/Investopedia4/What Is Gross National Income (GNI).md

 -   Gross national income is an alternative to gross national product as a measure of wealth.
 It calculates income instead of output.
 -   GNI can be calculated by adding income from foreign sources to gross domestic product.
--   Nations that have substantial foreign direct investment, foreign corporate presence, or foreign aid will show a significant difference between GNI and GDP.
+-   Nations that have substantial foreign [[Direct Investment|direct investment]], foreign corporate presence, or foreign aid [[Will|will]] show a significant difference between GNI and GDP.

 #### Gross National Income (GNI)